 I’m assuming if you are reading this, you also want to perfect your vegan cookies but don’t know what to do or where to start.
 Good news, you are in the right place!
 I will tell you all the tips on how to bake perfect vegan cookies today so you can head into your kitchen and bake your own perfect cookies as soon as you finish reading this article.
 Let’s get started!

 The basic ingredients to make vegan cookies are super simple.
 We are using the most common ingredients that are easy to find for most of us in your local supermarkets or online.

 - Plain flour – flour is the main ingredient for vegan cookies.
 Regular plain flour is probably the most common flour and most easily accessible to most of us.

 - Caster sugar – sugar adds sweetness to cookies and caster sugar is a type of fine white sugar.
 Some white sugar is not vegan due to the process it goes through though, so check before buying 🙂

 - Brown sugar – brown sugar is my favourite sugar in baking.
-It adds flavour as well as creating that soft chewy texture in cookies.
+It adds flavour as well as creates that soft chewy texture in cookies.

-- Vegan spread/butter – vegan butter gives that buttery flavour in cookies and I love it.
-You can either use vegan buttery spread or sticks.
+- Vegan spread/butter – vegan butter gives that buttery flavour to cookies and I love it.
+You can either use a vegan buttery spread or sticks.
 If melting, both types work.
 If creaming, buttery sticks work better than spread.
 I love using Earth Balance!

-- Plant milk – you can choose any of your favourite plant milks to make your perfect chewy vegan cookies!
+- Plant milk – you can choose any of your favourite plant milk to make your perfect chewy vegan cookies!
 I like using soy/almond/oat etc.